 The best Broadway shows represent the pinnacle of live entertainment in New York City.
 Every year, millions of people flock to the Times Square district to see large-scale theater at its finest, and every season brings a crop of new productions, from glitzy musicals to provocative plays.
 Some Broadway shows are strictly limited runs, which others might stick around for years or even decades.
 Choosing among them can be dizzying.
 You can't see them all, and you probably shouldn't anyhow: For every Tony Award–worthy hit, there's a swing and a miss.
 But we have seen them all, and we're happy to help guide you to the ones we think are more deserving of your money and your time.
 (Cheap tickets can be hard to find.)
-Here are our theater critic's top choices of the shows that are currently on Broadway.
+Here are our theater critic's top choices among the shows that are currently on Broadway.

 RECOMMENDED: Complete A–Z listings of all Broadway Shows in NYC